 A standard method used by mold remediators is by first closing the area off with plastic sheeting to prevent the mold spores from traveling throughout the area.
 For larger areas or commercial buildings, you may need to close your business or offer partial services, whichever is a better idea.

 Once the work area has been established for mold removal, the professional uses expensive, professional equipment to remove the source’s mold.
 Next, the air should be cleared of any remaining indoor mold spores using a High-Efficiency Particulate Air scrubber and air exchanger.

 After disposing of all things infected by the mold, the professional will clean the surfaces again using an antimicrobial chemical to clean any remaining mold or mold stains.

-After the mold is removed from the home or business, the indoor air quality will drastically improve.
+After all signs of mold are removed from the home or business, the indoor air quality will drastically improve.
 Air testing will need to be performed again to ensure this.
-Surfaces samples will then be retaken, and a mold assessment will be redone.
+Surface samples will then be retaken, and a mold assessment will be redone.

 Once the air sampling confirms the level of sporulation is low enough through a detailed report, relief can be found knowing that the people who inhabit the home are safe.
 Although the mold inspection process seems daunting, it is often required for a safe living environment.

 How Do You Prevent Future Mold From Forming

 After all of this work, it seems almost effortless to prevent future mold from forming.
 The most effective way to prevent mold and decay is by effectively and efficiently controlling the humidity inside your home.

 Personally, I believe the humidity inside your home should never be more than 40% throughout the day and should be checked every few hours, while some professionals will tell you 60% humidity is alright.